 - Jim in A Single Man.

 - Red Tails: Lightning dies this way after coughing up Blood from the Mouth.
 Easy follows his plane most of the way down to the ground while screaming at him to pull up.

 - Both Hugo and David in Shallow Grave.
 When the flatmates go to bury Hugo's corpse, the eyes appear to be staring up at David even as he's about to smash the face in.
 Later David also dies with his eyes open, and they remain open even as he's taken to the mortuary.

 - Glimmer, Clove, Foxface, and Rue in the The Hunger Games movie.
 Katniss closes Rue's eyes, but Glimmer counts as Nausea Fuel, thanks to what the tracker jackers did to her face.

-- Coulson in The Avengers, so subtly and quietly so that Nick Fury doesn't even realize his reassurances are going unheard until a few seconds later.
+- Phil Coulson in The Avengers (2012), dies subtly and quietly.
+So much so that Nick Fury doesn't even realize his reassurances are going unheard until a few seconds later.

 - In Gozu, the open eyes of a dead Yakuza brother make the hero feel fairly uncomfortable.